vanesa-fleurs/webapi-challenge/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Mention two parts of Express that you learned about this week.
+        Different kind of middleware (3rd party and custom)

 - [ ] Describe Middleware?
+        Middleware is a function that could be placed in a queque of middlewares (and it also has adccess to the req, res, and next middleware function).
+These middlewares can be placed before the (req,res) and used to "run" then beforehand.
 - [ ] Describe a Resource?
+        Everything is a resource, and each resource is available via a unique URI.
+Rescources also has multiple representations.
+Resources are managed via HTTP methods.

-- [ ] What can the API return to help clients know if a request was successful?
+- [ ] What can the API return to help clients know if a request was successful? response codes.
+A code of 200 is a successful request.

-- [ ] How can we partition our application into sub-applications?
+- [ ] How can we partition our application into sub-applications? via routers!

 ## Project Setup